heigvd-teaching-tools/online-test-platform/web/README.md

 ## Install the database with docker

-Use docker compose in /postgres folder to create the database with the mounted volume.
+Use docker compose in /postgres (parent) folder to create the database with the mounted volume.

 or: